 This data is deleted when our communication with you ends, i.e. the relevant facts have been clarified and there are no further legitimate interests for storing the data, or there are no further statutory obligations to store it.

-BRITA GmbH uses a live chat service from the company Userlike UG, Probsteigasse 44-46, 50670 Cologne, Germany.
-Userlike uses “cookies” (text files) that are stored on your computer and enable a personal conversation with our staff in the form of a real-time chat with you on the website.
-When you start the live chat, we process the information you provide in it (e.g. your first name, surname and email address) to answer your enquiry, together with your IP address, the URL of the website you visited previously and the date/time of access in order to prevent misuse.
+In order to allow you a direct contact with us when visiting our website, we offer a live-chat service, which uses “cookies” (text files) that are stored on your computer and enable a personal conversation with our staff in the form of a real-time chat with you on the website.
+When you start the chat, we process the information you provide in it (e.g. your first name, surname and email address) to answer your enquiry, together with your IP address, the URL of the website you visited previously and the date/time of access in order to prevent misuse.
 If you request a chat transcript at the end of the chat or if you ask us to contact you via email in the context of the chat, we will respond to the email address you enter within the chat widget.

 Depending on the course of the conversation with our staff, additional personal data may occur in the chat, entered by you.
 The nature of this data is very much dependent on your enquiry or the problem that you describe to us.
 At the end of the chat, we ask you for your satisfaction with the chat service for statistical reasons.